pelotom/type-zoo/README.md

 Exclude from `T` those types that are assignable to `U`, where `U` must exist in `T`.

-Similar to `OmitStrict` but for types.
 Similar to `Exclude` but requires the exclusion list to be composed of valid members of `T`.

 See: https://github.com/pelotom/type-zoo/issues/37